impracticalcoders/zoom-autolink/README.md

     `npm  i -g vercel`

-2. Create your Deta DB and place the API key in your .env file
+2. Create your Deta DB and name it as tt

+3. place the API key in your vercel environment variables

-3. Install dependencies
+4. Install dependencies

     `npm i `

-4. Setup your Vercel dev environment
+5. Setup your Vercel dev environment

     `vercel dev`